wmadzha/Cassie_Custard/README.md

 It consists of a small chunk of code, and depending on how we design the entity model inside our module we may just define them as CassandraEntitySet provided that the model designed is implementing ICassandraEntity interface.

+# How To Play

+1. Create a new Azure Cosmos DB ( Cassandra DB ) in Azure

+2. Get The Credentials

+3. Enter Details

+- Contact Point

+- Keyspace Name ( Created on Azure or Hardcoded ( Code first Approach ) )

+- Username

+- Password

 # Special Thanks To

 DataStax ( CassandraCSharpDriver ) - [View License](https://github.com/datastax/csharp-driver/blob/master/LICENSE)